spree-edge/spree_openai/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Integration

+To enable this integration:

+1. Go to the integrations page in your store's settings.
+2. Configure the API key for the Spree Open AI Extension.
+3. Once configured, the integration will be enabled and ready to use.

 ## Testing